Get the App

 There is no room left inside.

-but nothing can be added.
+Everything fits, but nothing can be added.

-is not panic—
+This fullness is not panic— it is saturation.

-Naming it
+Naming it matters.

-You are not failing
+You are not failing to expand.

 You are at capacity.

-and prevents rupture.
+Recognizing fullness prevents self-blame and prevents rupture.

-space returns later
+When capacity is honored, space returns later without force.

 Name inner fullness safely with DojoWell.